oasysgames/oasys-docs/docs/verse-developer/1-1-select.md

 Last but not the least, mid-to long-term maintenance is required even after the launch of games.

-Build Schema
+- Build Schema

-Onboarding (migrating)
+- Onboarding (migrating)

 In the case of onboarding games on existing verses, direct contact is recommended for the smooth onboarding of game titles.

-Factor